 Q. Do you you run wet or dry

-We run dry 95% of the time, We have a 3 stage, 3 hepa filter vac systems that collects over 99.7% of the dust.
+We run dry 98% of the time, We have a 3 stage, 3 hepa filter vac systems that collects over 99.7% of the dust.
 We also use a pre-seperator during heavy grinding.
 The issue with running wet is the mess.
 I can not tell you how many homes I have worked on that a previous company made a mess running wet.
 Did you know you, the home owner and the general contractor, can be heavily fined if the contractor dumps wet concrete slurry in your yard or near a drain.
 It is hazardous to the environment as well.
 Sometimes you have to run wet because of glue or sealers on the first steps.
 If we do run yet, we use a system to separate the water from the slurry so it can be disposed of properly.
 We also use a controlled release of water and never flood the floor causing damage to dry wall and wall studs.
-There is a lot of debate on this subject.
-The diamonds for the machines have changed over the years allowing you to run dry and produce an equal or better floor than running wet.
+While there is a lot of debate on what system produces a higher shine, the diamonds for the machines have changed over the years allowing you to run dry and produce an equal or better floor than running wet.

 Q. What grit do you start at?